Oceania Insignia deck plans

 Deck layouts, review of facilities, activities, amenities

-Oceania Insignia deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).
+Oceania Insignia deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).

 Each of the Oceania Insignia cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Oceania Insignia staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-The Insignia cruise ship’s service history started in 1998 when she was launched and operated by the line Renaissance Cruises until 2003 under the name “R One".
-Renamed "ms Insignia", she sailed for the Oceania Cruises from 2004 to 2012, when she was leased for 2 years to the Hapag-Lloyd cruise line.
-The ship was operated by HP in the period 2012-2014 under the name "ms Columbus 2".
+The Insignia ship was launched for and operated by Renaissance Cruises (1989-founded/2001-defunct) and until 2003 was named "R One".
+Renamed "ms Insignia", she sailed for the Oceania Cruises from 2004 to 2012, when she was leased for 2 years to Hapag-Lloyd Cruises.
+The ship was operated by Hapag-Lloyd in the period 2012-2014 under the name "ms Columbus 2".

-MS Insignia cruise ship deck plan has a total of 349 staterooms for 698 passengers (max capacity is 803 guests), served by 400 crew/staff.
-The ship has 9 passenger decks, 4 restaurants, 11 lounges and bars, 1 pool, 3 jacuzzies (1 Spa), 4 elevators, no self-service laundry facilities (laundromats).
+MS Insignia cruise ship deck plan shows a total of 349 staterooms for 698 passengers (max capacity is 803), served by 400 crew/staff.
+The boat has 11 decks (9 passenger-accessible, 5 with cabins), 4 restaurants, 11 lounges and bars, 1 swimming pool, 3 outdoor Jacuzzis (large whirlpool hot tubs/1 Spa), 4 elevators, no self-service laundry facilities (laundromats).

 Oceania Insignia deck plan changes 2016 refurbishment review

-- New passenger cabin decors, with new furnishings and luxury fabrics
+- All passenger cabins received new decors, new furnishings and luxury fabrics.

-- New bathrooms in all cabins with an over-sized shower, new Owner and Vista suite vanities (made of onyx and granite).
+- All cabin bathrooms were upgraded with oversized showers.
+Owner and Vista suite bathrooms received new vanities (made of onyx and granite).

-- All lounges were renovated with new carpeting, chairs, fabrics, upholstery.
+- All lounges were renovated with new carpeting, chairs, premium fabrics and upholstery.

-- "Martinis” (deck 5) and the Lido/Pool area (deck 9) received new furnishings.
+- "Martinis" bar lounge (Deck 5) and Lido Pool area (Deck 9) received new furnishings.

-- There are new deck games (deck 11) including Shuffleboard and 9-hole Mini-Golf putting green.
+- New deck games (Deck 11) include Shuffleboard and 9-hole Mini-Golf putting green.